Our top 10 lessons learned as first time buyers

 5. Having a mortgage broker doesn’t always make things easier.

-There are both pros and cons of using a mortgage broker, which I wrote about here based on our experience of using a broker for the previous property that we tried to buy, which later fell through.
+There are both pros and cons of using a mortgage broker, which we found out based on our experience of using a broker for the previous property that we tried to buy, which later fell through.

 6. Have a list of what to look for at a property viewing.